-Andrew also acted as researcher to the All Party Parliamentary Group for Traveller Law Reform from 2002 – 2007 and continues to provide support and advice.
+Andrew also acted as researcher to the All Party Parliamentary Group for Gypsies, Roma and Travellers from 2002 – 2007 and continues to provide support and advice.
 Between 2006 and 2009 Andrew was the National Policy Officer for the Irish Traveller Movement in Britain.
 Andrew is currently an Associate Professor at the Corvinus University of Budapest and an Associate Fellow at the Third Sector Research Centre (University of Birmingham).

 Recent Publications Include:

 Ryder, A (2017) Gypsies, Roma and Travellers in school, community and the academy, London, Trentham Press

 Ryder, A. Cemlyn, S. Acton, T (2014) Hearing the Voice of Gypsies, Roma and Travellers: Inclusive Community Development, Bristol: Policy Press

 Richardson, J. and Ryder, A. (2012) ‘Gypsies and Travellers: Accommodation, Empowerment and Inclusion in British Society’, Bristol: Policy Press Book